-- (a) Whenever an alarm is activated and the Sheriff's Office responds, a deputy sheriff on the scene of the activated Alarm System shall inspect the area protected by the system and shall determine whether the activated alarm was a verifiable emergency or whether it was a False Alarm. - (b) The deputy shall make a report of any False Alarms and send a notification by mail or hand delivery to the address shown on the Alarm Permit advising the Alarm User of the False Alarm.
+- (a) Whenever an alarm is activated and the Sheriff's Office responds, a deputy sheriff on the scene of the activated Alarm System shall inspect the area protected by the system and shall determine whether the activated alarm was a verifiable emergency or whether it was a False Alarm. - (b) The deputy shall make a report of any False Alarms and send a notification by mail or hand delivery to the address shown on the Alarm Permit advising the Alarm User of the False Alarm. - (c) An Alarm Monitoring Company performing monitoring services and

-nonmonitored Alarm Users shall provide the eounty Sheriff's Office with the valid Alarm Permit number of the activation.
+- nonmonitored Alarm Users shall provide the county Sheriff's Office with the valid Alarm Permit number of the activation.
 The Sheriff's Office will not dispatch a response to a call indicating an alarm activation from an Alarm Monitoring Company without an Alarm Permit number, the name and address of the alarm activation, and the zone(s).
-The Alarm Company shall report the specific location, i.e.: front door, west window, etc. to the Sheriff's Office.
-The Alarm Monitoring Company will call the alarm site and attempt to verify every alarm activation before requesting a Sheriff response with the exception of robbery, panic, duress or hold up alarms.
+The Alarm Company shall report the specific location. i.e.: front door, west window, etc. to the Sheriff's Office.
+The Alarm Monitoring Company will call the alarm site and attempt to verify every alarm activation before requesting a Sheriff response with the exception of robbery, panic, duress or hold up alarms. - (d) Alarm Companies and Alarm Monitoring Companies shall employ any related rule in Florida Administrative Code 61G6 as either may be amended from time to time.